 Cinnamon Raisin Irish Soda Bread is the easiest bread you’ll make!
 This vegan version to the classic Irish soda bread requires no proofing or kneading and the dough comes together in less than 10 minutes.

 Soda bread has a soft crumb with a Biscuit-like texture.
 The flavor is very mild which is why I love to add plenty of cinnamon and raisins and serve with vegan butter and a homemade jam.
-If you are a fan of easy bread recipes, this Irish Soda Bread is truly a must-try!
+If you are a fan of easy bread recipes without yeast, this Irish Soda Bread is truly a must-try!
 I fell in love with this recipe the first time I made it years ago.
 I hope you enjoy!

 What is Irish Soda Bread?